 - Writing: Being able to take complex ideas, break them down into digestible bits, and craft them into compelling stories

-- Analysis: Advanced financial modeling abilities in Microsoft Excel, complex statistical analysis, data mining
+- Analysis: Advanced financial modeling abilities in Microsoft Excel, complex statistical analysis, data mining, advising on taxes for bloggers

-- Marketing: Search Engine Optimization, SEM, proficiency with social media platforms
+- Marketing: Search Engine Optimization, SEM, proficiency with social media platforms, being adept at promoting a blog

 For me, my most prominent hard skills are my writing ability, an advanced working knowledge of the Adobe Creative Suite, and a deep understanding of SEO.
-The combination of these three hard skills is what helps me create high quality blog content, downloadable guides, and visually appealing content for my online courses.
+The combination of these three hard skills is what helped me start a blog, come up with smart blog post ideas that can become high quality content, develop visually appealing content for my online blogging courses and execute on my plans to make money blogging.

 7. What Do You Love to Do?